-The Japanese Society of Biological Psychiatry organized Committee of Establishment of Brain bank in 2007, aimed at development of Psychiatric brain bank in Japan.
-Whereas, the Japanese Society of Psychiatry and Neurology newly organized the 8 Gender Equality Promotion Committee, and the first meeting was held on the 14th, September, 2013.
-It would be expected that Japanese academic societies promote gender equality as well as brain research to keep balance between law, ethics and men's ambition.
+From a historical aspect, brain research using post-mortem brains of patients with mental illnesses has had serious ethico-legal problems in Japan.
+The Japanese Society of Biological Psychiatry organized the Committee of Establishment of Brain bank in 2007, aimed at development of Psychiatric brain bank in Japan.
+Nevertheless, similar problems of 8 infringement of human right of researchers, patients' families, and medical staffs have continued, and the problems have been concealed as if they were seemingly much improved.
+Whereas, the Japanese Society of Psychiatry and Neurology newly organized the Gender Equality Promotion Committee, and the first meeting was held on the 14th, September, 2013.
+It would be expected that Japanese academic societies promote gender equality as well as brain research, although it remains unclear whether the harassment of Japanese style would successfully be prevented.